mtanveer1/WAVE-SVM/README.md

-# WAVE-SVM - Advancing Supervised Learning with the Wave Loss Function: A Robust and Smooth Approach
+# Wave-SVM - Advancing Supervised Learning with the Wave Loss Function: A Robust and Smooth Approach

 This code corresponds to the paper Mushir Akhtar, M. Tanveer, and Mohd.
 Arshad.
 "Advancing Supervised Learning with the Wave Loss Function: A Robust and Smooth Approach".